MontiCore/monticore/docs/BestPractices-Language-Design.md

 * Many models depend on other models from which they receive symbols they can rely on.
   To define this kind of dependencies using import statements is convenient and well known (e.g. from Java).
 We thus suggest to use the import statement in the spirit of Java.
-  * `import aName` at the first sight means, that a specific class with the qualified name `aName` is used.
+  * `import aName` at the first sight means that a specific class with the qualified name `aName` is used.
 In reality, however, Java has a very convenient convention that class `aName` is always defined in the artifact (i.e. file) with the same name `aName.java` and the needed symbol table is part of `aName.class`.
-So an import stament actually locates an artifact.
+So an import statement actually locates an artifact.
 * As a consequence, we suggest:
     * `import aModelName` refers to an artifact with name `aModelName` -- regardless which kind of model is defined there.